Local Alternatives

 How can we map the 'carbonscape' of a city, and envision low carbon dwelling places for human and non-human citizens alike?

-How can generative AI empower young people to navigate climate-responsive futures in education and work?
+How can emerging technologies empower young people to navigate climate-responsive futures in education and work?

-How do we connect and learn with urban river ecologies on sovereign and unceded Aboriginal lands?
+How do we sense, connect, and learn with urban river ecologies on sovereign and unceded Aboriginal lands?

-What is the role of touch in sensing our connection with more-than-human urban environments and socialities?
+What is the role of touch in building our connection with more-than-human urban environments and socialities?

-How can techniques of improvisation work to suspend and disrupt the institutionally gridded spacetimes of the city?
+How can techniques of improvisation create temporary 'suspensions' within the institutionally gridded spacetimes of the city?

-How do atmospheric art and media practices shift the learning potentials of gallery and museum environments?
+How can immersive art and media practices remix the learning potentials of gallery and museum environments?

 How is our sense of natural and cultural inheritance changing in times of climate change, extinction, and ubiquitous technology?